Checkmark

 To establish a government "Water Resources Conservation Advisory Council" that would replace a similar council and make recommendations on what (additonal) regulations and enforcement provisions to adopt to comply the requirements of the "Great Lakes-St. Lawrence River Basin Water Resources Compact" (see Senate Bill 212), including how to refine an computer program "assessment tool" for estimating the effect of particular water withdrawals on streams, lakes and water tables.

-Referred to the House Great Lakes and Environment Committee on May 14, 2008
+Referred to the Committee on Great Lakes and Environment

 With the recommendation that the substitute (H-1)* be adopted and that the bill then pass.